How Effective Are NPM Malicious Package Detectors? A Large-Scale Empirical Study: Evaluation Framework

 To enable fine-grained analysis of detection capabilities, we construct a taxonomy of malicious behaviors through three steps: malicious code localization, context extraction, and behavior clustering.

-\textbf{Malicious Code Localization.} Manually locating malicious code across 6,420 packages is infeasible, so we automate this step using GuardDog and OSSGadget, two complementary static analysis tools with broad coverage.
+\textbf{Malicious Code Localization.} Manually locating malicious code across 6,420 packages is challenging, so we automate this step using GuardDog and OSSGadget, two complementary static analysis tools.
 GuardDog's taint-based rules identify 10,059 locations (1.57 per package), focusing on data exfiltration and command execution patterns.
 OSSGadget's regex rules identify 27,350 locations (4.26 per package) with broader coverage including encoded strings and dynamic code evaluation.
-Together they detect 6,352 packages, leaving only 68 packages (1.06\%) requiring manual analysis.
-For locations flagged by both tools, we retain one instance to avoid duplicate contexts.
+Neither tool suffices alone, since GuardDog reports no match for 647 packages (10.08\%) and OSSGadget none for 542 (8.44\%), but together they detect 6,352 packages, leaving only 68 packages (1.06\%) requiring manual analysis.
+For locations flagged by both tools, we retain one instance.

-\textbf{Code Context Extraction.} Detection reports contain only 1-3 lines of flagged code, which is insufficient for understanding complete malicious behavior: intent often depends on variable definitions, data flow, and control structures that span multiple lines or functions.
-To obtain complete behavioral semantics, we use LLMs to extract the full execution context for each identified location.
-For each detection, we input the entire source file with the flagged file path and line numbers as anchors, and prompt the LLM to extract surrounding variable definitions and assignments, function call chains invoking the malicious operations, and control flow structures determining execution conditions.
-The LLM only expands context around flagged locations and never decides whether code is malicious; ground-truth labels come entirely from the dataset.
-For the 68 packages evading both tools, security experts perform manual extraction following the same method to ensure consistency.
+\textbf{Code Context Extraction.} Each GuardDog or OSSGadget report gives a file path, a line number, the rule that fired, and the flagged code itself, which is only 1-3 lines and insufficient to determine intent, since the definitions and call chains that give those lines meaning often lie elsewhere in the file.
+We therefore use GPT-4.1 with temperature 0 and top-p 0.3 to recover that context.
+The input is that report paired with the entire source file it points into, and the output is a JSON object whose \texttt{malicious\_code} field holds the extracted context.
+We prompt the LLM to extract the variable definitions and assignments the flagged line depends on, the function call chains invoking the malicious operations, and the control flow structures determining execution conditions.
+The LLM only expands context and never decides whether code is malicious.
+Ground-truth labels come entirely from the dataset.
+For the 68 packages evading both tools, security experts perform manual extraction following the same method.